 - Actually Posting Something! : This may sound like one of the most basic Facebook business page tips ever, but you can’t expect people to interact with you if you aren’t posting.
 Take a look in your insights and see what time of the day you get the most interaction.
 Click on the reach section, this will change the order from chronological (date) to highest reach.
 From this, you can see your top posts.
 What are they?
 Status updates?
 Images?
 Video?
 Replicate the content your users enjoy.

-- Join in with # : There are quite a few on Facebook that can make up most of your weekly content plan. #ThrowbackThursday why not post a photo of your first product?
+- Join in with #: There are quite a few on Facebook that can make up most of your weekly content plan. #ThrowbackThursday why not post a photo of your first product?
 First office?
 Anything from years ago, behind the scenes, work really well as people like to see how your business has changed and grown.
-Other tags include #FollowFriday shout out to pages you like. #WednesdayWisdom share a tip/advice around your genre.
+Other tags include #FollowFriday shout out to pages you like. #WednesdayWisdom shares a tip/advice around your genre.

-- Housekeeping : Check the about us section.
+- Housekeeping: Check the about us section.
 Have you filled in all the boxes?
 Are you using keywords in the description?
 Do you have an email and website address listed (you’d be surprised how many don’t)?
 Have you chosen an option for your Facebook button?
-You can have contact us, sign up, shop now ….
+You can have to contact us, sign up, shop now ….

-- Tweet About It : If you are using Twitter take a screenshot of your Facebook page and tweet your Facebook url.
+- Tweet About It: If you are using Twitter take a screenshot of your Facebook page and tweet your Facebook URL.
 This way your direct an already engaged audience over to another.
-Schedule this tweet for once a week.
+Schedule this tweet once a week.

 — Joanne Dewberry (@CharlieMoos) April 27, 2017

-- Utilising Events : Develop a way to get potential customers to like your page, check in with you or leave a review.
+- Utilising Events: Develop a way to get potential customers to like your page, check-in with you or leave a review.
 This could be anything from a poster at your place of work or make it part of your sales pitch.
 “For news updates like me on Facebook”.
-Grab customers data ie. email address in the form of sign up to my newsletter or enter a prize draw that way you can send out a follow you on Facebook.
+Grab customer’s data ie. email address in the form of signing up to my newsletter or enter a prize draw that way you can send out a follow on Facebook.
 (Just FB don’t overwhelm with too much info.)

 Facebook Business Page Tips and Tricks – The Challenge Results :

-The 18 Facebook Business Pages involved increased 17 – 144 although no-one reached the 250 target (I did a week or so after) everyone saw a significant increase in their reach and interaction.
-Which in the grand scheme of things is better than the number of followers.
+The 18 Facebook Business Pages involved increased 17 – 144 although no one reached the 250 targets (I did a week or so after) everyone saw a significant increase in their reach and interaction.
+Which is the grand scheme of things is better than the number of followers.
 Everyone also learnt something about running their page and noted things about their audience.
 Here are a few quotes.